Opam Health Check: or How we Got to 90+% of Packages Building with Dune Package Management

 Opam-Health-Check and

 run.
-That way, we see that if a package doesn't build on opam
+That way, we see that if a package doesn't build on opam, it is

 unlikely to magically work when using Dune package management (although that